gut-puncture/Semantic-Gravity-RP/specification.md

 * sample 50 accepted prompts per category
 * if >10% flagged -> tighten filters and regenerate

-### 3.8 Pressure gating and balancing
+### 3.9 Pressure gating and balancing

 After acceptance, compute baseline pressure P0 (Section 7 below).

 * Keep only prompts with P0 >= τ.
 * Start τ=0.20 and adjust until 500 prompts per category.
 * Balance per category across 5 bins of P0: [0–0.2), [0.2–0.4), [0.4–0.6), [0.6–0.8), [0.8–1.0].
 Aim 100 per bin; if impossible, maximize coverage and log deviations.
+* If any category cannot reach 500 after gating and balancing, return to Stage 1 and expand the candidate pool before proceeding.

-### 3.9 Repetition control across categories
+### 3.10 Repetition control across categories

 * Do NOT create a global 2,500-word list.
 * Enforce cap: same target_word_normalized can appear in at most 2 categories.
-* If cap violated, discard candidate and resample.
+* If cap violated, discard candidate.
+* If the category drops below 500 after repetition filtering, stop and regenerate the candidate pool (increase candidate_multiplier or adjust max_target_repetition) before proceeding.

 ---